-Information must be properly protected based on the value of the data and the likelihood that the data may be targeted for theft.
-It is important to classify information accurately as over-classification may result in additional complexity, cost and compliance requirements.
-Under-classification may result in inadequate protections that could lead to data compromise.
+Information and IT Resources must be properly protected based on the value of the Institutional Information and IT Resource and the likelihood that the information or resource may be targeted for theft.
+It is important to classify assets accurately as over-classification may result in additional complexity, cost and compliance requirements.
+Under-classification may result in inadequate protections that could lead to data or resource compromise.

-More information on the new UC Data Classification Standard can be found at: https://security.ucop.edu/files/documents/policies/institutional-information-and-it-resource-classification-standard.pdf
+More information on the new UC Classification Standard can be found at: https://security.ucop.edu/files/documents/policies/institutional-information-and-it-resource-classification-standard.pdf

 - Public-facing websites